sporeprotocol/spore-sdk/README.md

-# Spore-SDK
+# Spore SDK

-An SDK to interact with Spore NFT.
+An SDK to interact with the Spore Protocol.

+## Packages

+- [@spore-sdk/core](./packages/core) - To construct basic transactions around spores and clusters.